 Today’s privy garden illustrates the gardener’s ability to bend nature to their will and create patterns out of plant, soil, and stone.

 The lower part adjoins the east end of the palace and no doubt once provided a suitable view for an illustrious resident.
-Box hedges mark out beds of colour-coordinated flowers, with bits of topiary adding an extra dimension…all hemmed in by hedges and a brilliant white balustrade.

 Tickets & visitor tips

-The privy garden is one of the few outdoor areas that requires a ticket, which costs €5 for a standard adult at the time of writing.
+The privy garden is one of the few outdoor areas that requires a ticket, which costs €5.50 for a standard adult at the time of writing.

 If doing a self-guided palace tour, consider a ticket upgrade to include the privy garden and other attractions should you be planning a long stay at Schönbrunn.

-Getting to the privy garden
+How to get to the privy garden

 First, find your way to Schönbrunn Palace and stand facing the entranceway that leads to the start of the palace tour.